CarlosAmadeo7/CarlosAmadeo7/README.md

-- 🔭 I am working on my Master's degree using agent-based and mathematical modeling to study hematopoietic stem cell dynamics.
+- 🔭 I am a molecular and computational biologist who uses agent-based and mathematical modeling to study hematopoietic stem cell dynamics.
 - 🌱 My research interests span the fields of omics, mathematical modeling, immunology, and more.
 - 👯 I would love to meet, collaborate, and keep learning about different biomedical and biological fields.
 - 📫 How to reach me: carlosamadeo0708@gmail.com